hotasbooks/hotasbooks/book-summary/have-you-met-tony.md

 Yes, in a twisted logic, Teasing Georgia convinced herself that by being pen pals, they never needed to put a face to the words.

-“Good night, I think I’m falling in love with you,” his words appeared out of nowhere.
+“_Good night, I think I’m falling in love with you,_” his words appeared out of nowhere.

 Another night, another gig.
 Tony tried to channel Teasing Georgia.
 Changing up the songs, freestyling, making the lyrics more relevant to the crowd.
 At first, he got their attention in a bemused kind of way but when Rose winked, he knew he could make spontaneity work without losing his fans.
 Or at least losing Rose.